 If you have questions regarding Orientation, please contact Judi Brayer, Orientation Program Coordinator, at 570-662-4818.

-New Student Orientation for spring 2018 freshman & transfer students will be held on:
+New Student Orientation for transfer students will be held on:

-If you are a Transfer student, and have successfully completed a university-level Math and English course equivalent, you DO NOT have to take the Math or English Placement exams.
-If the English or Math Placement exams are required, you will receive notification in the mail.
-You will take all placement exams during your orientation session.
+If you are a Transfer student, and have successfully completed a university-level Math and English course equivalent, you DO NOT have to take the Math or English Placement test.
+If placement testing is required, you will receive notification in your orientation confirmation email and testing will be completed during your orientation session.

 We accept high school courses taken under the national Advanced Placement (AP) program prior to admission to the University.
 A minimum score of three (3) on the qualifying examinations is required for award of credit.
 No more than 24 credits earned by such examinations may be applied toward graduation requirements.
 Please submit the official score report from Collegeboard.com for review for transfer credits.